-To find an optimal edit sequence, let us define another matrix E of the same dimensions as D. We compute E while computing D, such that E(i,j) contains the last edit operation of an optimal edit sequence that transforms x[1...i] into y[1...j].
-This information is available whenever we make a decision for one of the three predecessors to compute D(i,j).
-In fact, there may be several optimal possibilities for E(i,j).
-We can use an array of three bits (for edit distance) to store any combination of the 7 possibilities.
+To find an optimal edit sequence, let us define another matrix E of the same dimensions as D. We compute E while computing D, such that E(i, j) contains the last edit operation of an optimal edit sequence that transforms $x[1 \dots i]$ into $y[1 \dots j]$.
+This information is available whenever we make a decision for one of the three predecessors to compute D(i, j).
+In fact, there may be several optimal possibilities for E(i, j).
+We can use an array of three bits (for edit distance) to store any combination out of the following seven possibilities: